Why we suspended manual confirmation of results — WAEC

 “We implore stakeholders and the general public to utilize the digital certificate platform developed to ease the bottlenecks associated with the manual access and confirmation system.

-“We kindly request that institutions, organizations, agencies, embassies, high commissions, etc, provide email addresses for the digital sharing, receiving, and verification of certificates.
-Furthermore, all concerned should please update their portals to accommodate the sharing of the WAEC certificate.
+“We kindly request that institutions, organizations, agencies, embassies, high commissions, etc, provide email addresses for the digital sharing, receiving, and verification of certificates. “

-“The WAEC Digital Certificate Platform can be accessed online through www.waec.org and the mobile version can be downloaded on the Android and IOS app stores.

-“For further inquiries, please contact us at [email protected] and we’ll be happy to assist you,” Adesina noted.

 Disclaimer